Web3 wallet

 Getting started in depositing or withdrawing USDT on Solana is pretty straightforward.
 You just need a few essentials:

-A Web3 wallet like velto is perfect because it supports Solana and comes with a built-in swap aggregator.
-You can send, receive, and manage USDT directly, with your private keys in your hands.
+You will need a non-custodial wallet that supports Solana.
+A Web3 wallet connected through an interface like velto can be a practical setup, because velto supports Solana and comes with a built-in swap aggregator.
+You can send, receive, and manage USDT while your private keys remain in your own wallet.

 Even though you’re moving USDT, transaction fees on Solana are usually paid in SOL.
 Keep at least a small amount (like 0.01 SOL) in your wallet to facilitate your transactions.